SeanKilleen/seankilleen.github.io/_posts/2023-08-04-my-process-for-reviewing-pull-requests.md

 ## Tips I Use While Reviewing

 * **Look for things I like, too**.
-PR reviews aren'ty only about critical comments.
+PR reviews aren't only about critical comments.
 * **Use Agreed-upon or common emojis**.
-I tend to use :warning: to highlight items I think are important, :information_source: for additional information / context, :blue_book: for readability considerations, :bulb: for ideas for improvements, and :trophy: for things I want to point out that I really like.
+More on this below, but I find that including an emoji at the start of a code review item helps provide quick context and understanding to the author.
 * **Make use of suggestions**: TODO
 * **Make use of review batches**: TODO

+## Emojis I Tend to Use When Reviewing

+* :warning: for items I think are important enough to definitely be changed
+* :information_source: for additional information / context
+* :question: When I have a question about something that may not need to be addressed but that I'd like more information on.
+* :blue_book: for readability considerations,
+* :bulb: for ideas the PR made me think of (that I don't think need to be addressed now)
+* :trophy: / :tada: / :+1: for things I want to point out that I like.
+* :pick: A nitpick.
+Something that matters to me but maybe only me.
+This is when I have the ruge to say it despite the fact that it may not be that important.
+(I'm human, too!)

 ## Some Common Areas I Review For